 High Street, Billericay

-OIEO £225,000 - New Instruction
+OIEO £225,000 - Under Offer

 The cream 'Shaker' kitchen has contemporary grey concrete-effect worktops, a peninsular breakfast bar seating four, and integrated appliances including hob, oven, dishwasher and fridge/freezer.